 After application of the equity method, including recognising the associate's losses (if any), the Group determines whether it is necessary to recognise any additional impairment loss with respect to its investment in the associate.
 The entire carrying amount of the investment is tested for impairment as a single asset by comparing its recoverable amount (higher of value in use and fair value less costs of disposal) with its carrying amount.
 Any impairment loss recognised forms part of the carrying amount of the investment in the associate.
-Any reversal of that impairment loss is recognised to the extent that the recoverable amount of the investment of the investment of the investment subsequently increases.
+Any reversal of that impairment loss is recognised to the extent that the recoverable amount of the investment subsequently increases.